Javascript is not enabled.

 • Increase awareness about — and enthusiasm for — walking and cycling as a mode of transportation by making the college campus a community resource for walking, cycling and enjoying nature

-The initial efforts will focus on the creation of a suitable trail.
-(Volunteers will aid in the process.)
+The initial efforts will focus on creating a suitable trail.
 Long-term goals include creating a garden oasis within the trail; raising environmental awareness; and supporting research by establishing a “stream keepers” club and other outdoor clubs.

 THE LOCATION